yangshun/tech-interview-handbook/README.md

 - [Interview formats](non-technical/interview-formats.md) of the top tech companies
 - [Behavioral questions](non-technical/behavioral.md) categorized by companies
 - [Good questions to ask your interviewers](non-technical/questions-to-ask.md) at the end of the interviews
+- [Helpful resume tips](non-technical/resume.md) to get your resume noticed and the Dos and Don'ts

 This handbook is pretty new and help from you in contributing content would be very much appreciated!